- Manhasset Union Free School District

 Disciplinary measures available to school authorities include, but are not limited to the following:

-· Students: Discipline may range from a reprimand up to and including suspension from school, to be imposed consistent with the Code of Conduct and applicable law.
+· Students: Discipline may range from a reprimand up to and including suspension from school, to be imposed consistent with the District’s Code of Conduct (Policy 5300 and all sub-sections) and applicable law.

 · Employees: Discipline may range from a warning up to and including termination, to be imposed consistent with all applicable contractual and statutory rights.